nataliemuenster/Reality-show-predictor/README.md

 # News Bias Classifier
-Trains on "fake news" data from Kaggle; ranks new news pieces on scales of different biases.
+Trains on "all-the-news" data from Kaggle; classifies news articles on the political scale of left or right.